Anthares101/raptor-blog/content/posts/attacking-wi-fi-networks-with-aircrack-ng/index.md

 If you want to learn more about this part, I recommend [this article](https://www.wifi-professionals.com/2019/01/4-way-handshake).

 ### Attack

+**NOTE: It is true that in order to connect to a WPA2 network your attack surface is pretty limited but you could use [key reinstallation attacks (KRACKs)](https://www.krackattacks.com/) against vulnerable client devices to decrypt traffic.**

 The only way of attacking WPA is brute force, it is not fancy but is what we have.
 First we will need to capture a 4-way handshake, in order to that we can start capturing packages as we saw earlier and then deauthenticate a user from the target network.
 That way the client will try to connect back to the AP and we will get the handshake (Also we could just wait for a new client).